abadid/cmsc424-spring2018/project7/README.md

 ## Example Spark Application

 Below, we provide an example Spark application written in both Python and Java that counts the number of times each word appears in the file `README.md`.
-Use this example as a guide for how to write your code for this project.
+You can use this example as a guide for how to write your code for this project.

 ### Wordcount in Python